stepanka-ruzickova/wine-cheese-pairing/README.md

 - Writing basic logic to match two datasets
 - Structuring and sharing a small data project on GitHub

-## ▶️ How to run it

-1. Download or clone this repository
-2. Open `pairing.ipynb` in Jupyter Notebook
-3. Run all the cells to see the pairing results

 ## ✨ Example result